KChen-lab/Texomer/README.md

 Description
 ===========
-Texomer is a tool used in cancer genomic studies to discover single nucleotide variants (both somatic and germline) with differential allelic cis-regulatory effects (DACRE) through an integration of whole-exome sequencing (WES) data and whole transcriptome sequencing (WTS) data.
+Texomer is a tool used in cancer genomic studies to perform allele-specific, tumor-deconvoluted transcriptome-exome integration of the bulk whole exome (WES) and whole transcriptome sequencing (WTS) data obtained from autologous patient tissue sample.

 It reports estimations of tumor purity at both the DNA and RNA level as well as intratumor heterogeneity at the DNA level.
-Moreover, Texomer yields allelic specific copy numbers and expression levels along with a DACRE (functional) score of each variant allele.
+Moreover, Texomer yeilds allelic specific copy numbers and expression levels along with a differential allelic cis-regulatory effect (DACRE) score of each variant allele.

 If the input only includes information at the DNA level, it only reports the estimates at the DNA level and focuses on somatic mutations.